USDA Plant Hardiness Zone Map

 • The map is a guideline, not a guarantee.
 A plant rated hardy to Zone 4b would likely thrive in Zone 5a, do well on good sites in Zone 4b, and might survive in quite protected sites in Zone 4a.

-• The map does not consider other factors that affect plant survival: summer temperatures and heat accumulation, length of growing season, depth of frost in winter, precipitation, soil drainage, soil fertility, quality of plant specimens and management practices.
+• The map does not consider other factors that affect plant survival: summer temperatures and heat accumulation, length of growing season, depth of snow in winter, exposure to wind, soil drainage, soil fertility, quality of plant specimens, and management practices.

 • The map is more accurate for trees and shrubs than for herbaceous perennials like iris and poppy, because snow cover greatly affects the winter survival of herbaceous perennials.
-An herbaceous perennial in a cold location with deep, reliable snow cover may survive better than one in a warmer zone where the ground is open.
+An herbaceous perennial in a cold location with deep, reliable snow cover may survive better than one in a warmer zone where the ground is exposed to winter air.

 How can you best use the map to select landscape plants?